twisstedx/Batch-Token-Grabber/README.md

 It runs the dropped exe silently which the dropped exe does the following (

   Try to grab webcam picture if it exists

   Grabs tokens

   Grabs browser info and passwords

-    that is :skull:
+  thats it :skull:

 )